Entra ID Unusual Cloud Device Registration

 • Review the azure.auditlogs.identity field to confirm the Device Registration Service initiated the request.

-• Examine the URN in the new value field (urn:ms-drs:enterpriseregistration.windows.net) to verify it's not being misused.
+• Verify the URN in the new value field (urn:ms-drs:enterpriseregistration.windows.net) is not being misused.

 • Use azure.correlation_id to pivot across all three steps of the registration flow.